Treatment and Recovery

 You can begin by encouraging the person who is facing the mental health challenge to consult someone they already know and trust – a primary care physician or spiritual counselor, perhaps.
 They can help find someone qualified to work through specific issues your friend or family member is experiencing and get them started on the road to recovery.

 Remember, help is available and accessible.
-Call the HELPline, a free crisis and suicide intervention hotline and referral service, at (951) 686-HELP(4357).
+To be connected to mental health services in Riverside County, call the Helpline at (951) 686-HELP.
 The phone lines are answered by trained professionals available 24/7; the call is free and confidential.
+If you are experiencing a suicidal or mental health crisis, call the National Suicide Prevention Lifeline at (800) 273-8255 or 988.
 You can also check out our list of resources for more information and support.

 Q: Do people recover from mental illness?
 What treatments are used?